mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 ---------------------------

-This new utility copies the processing history block from one data file to another, see Section 11.4.8.
+This new utility copies the processing history block from one data file to another, see :ref:`CJACECAH`.

 Release notes for MNE software 2.7
 ##################################